-Pupil Premium money is allocated by the government to help schools support children from low income families and children in care.
-The amount of additional funding schools receive is based on the number of children who are entitled to receive free school meals* or are looked after children.
+The Pupil Premium Grant (PPG) is allocated by the government to help schools support children from low income families and children in care.
+The amount of additional funding schools receive is based on the number of children who are entitled to receive free school meals* or are looked-after children.

-Nationally, students who have free school meals (FSM) and children who are looked after or have previously been looked after (LAC/post-LAC), achieve less compared to other students.
-Pupil Premium money has been given to schools to help support those children and ensure they are achieving in line with all children.
+Nationally, students who have free school meals (FSM Ever 6)) and children who are looked-after or have previously been looked-after (LAC/PLAC), achieve less compared to other students.
+PPG has been given to schools to help support those children and ensure they are achieving in line with all children.

 Do You Qualify?